Norma Talmadge: Later years and death

-For her contribution to the motion picture industry, Norma Talmadge has a star on the Hollywood Walk of Fame at 1500 Vine Street.

 Talmadge Street in the Los Feliz neighborhood of Los Angeles is named in honor of the silent screen star.
 Also, the community of Talmadge, San Diego is named for her and her sisters, and one of the community's streets is named Norma in her honor.

 In popular culture

 A New York Times article from March 14, 2010, says that Talmadgeis misremembered, having inspired two unfair caricatures that have lived on in a pair of popular films.
 In Singin' in the Rain (1952), she is parodied as Lina Lamont ...
 More malignantly, Billy Wilder used Norma Talmadge as the obvious if unacknowledged source of Norma Desmond, the grotesque, predatory silent movie queen of his 1950 film Sunset Boulevard.
-However, neither of these identifications is in the mainstream of critical opinion.
-Nearly all other writers regard both Norma Desmond and Lina Lamont as fictional composite characters, each mirroring some aspects of various faded silent stars, but neither of them primarily a disguised portrait of anyone in particular.
 Lina Lamont bears little resemblance to Talmadge's personality either on or off the screen, and, unlike the delusional Desmond, Talmadge was not stuck in the past and had left her stardom behind her with considerable relief.

 Talmadge is referenced by name in Woody Allen's film Sweet and Lowdown (1999), in which the Hattie character, played by Samantha Morton, is cast in a silent film as her younger sister, and described by one character as, "...a dead ringer for May Talmadge."

 In the 1960 film adaptation of William Inge's The Dark at the Top of the Stairs, young Sonny Flood, the son of Robert Preston's character Rubin Flood, collects pictures of motion picture stars.
 When he asks his aunt and uncle if they would like to see them, his uncle asks, "Have you got any of Norma Talmadge?"
 Aunt Lottie (played by Eve Arden) goes on a rant about Talmadge being a Catholic.
 She says, "Norma Talmadge!
 Norma Talmadge!
 That's all I hear, is 'Norma Talmadge'!
 Maybe you'd like to marry Norma Talmadge some day, and let the Pope tell you what to do with the rest of your life."
 She "gets even" with Morris, though, when she comments, seeing a picture of Rudolph Valentino, "I think it's a sin for a man to be as pretty as he is.
 I'd be scared stiff to let a man like him touch me."